-- Expand the customer base of Rose Gold credit cardholders and encourage increased usage. - Encourage a shift in consumer payment behavior from debit cards to credit cards - Foster customer loyalty and maintain long-term banking relationships
+- Expand the customer base of Rose Gold credit cardholders and encourage increased - Foster customer loyalty and maintain long-term banking relationships

 - An increase of 10% among Kuwaiti salary females, along with an increase in Rose Gold customers and services offered. - Increased the number of Rose Gold local concierge service registration and usage.